sudarshanvram/Vehicle-Routing-Problem/README.md

 # Project Objective

-The focus of the project is to implement a hybrid algorithm (G.R.A.S.P.) that solves a single depot vehicle routing problem.
+The focus of this project is to implement a hybrid algorithm (G.R.A.S.P.) that solves a single depot vehicle routing problem.

 ## Introduction